oliverschwendener/ueli/README.md

         * `shortCut`: String - Represents the keyword for the shortcut.
 For example `vsc`.
         * `path`: String - Represents the path to the shortcut.
 For Example `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Visual Studio Code\Visual Studio Code.lnk`
 * `favorites` String[] - This is where the applications stores your most used applications.
 You don't have to modify this.
-* `hideStatusBar` Boolean - Whether to hide/show the status bar at the bottom of the window.
-Default is `true`.

 ## Color Themes
 ![all-color-themes](img/color-themes/all-color-themes.png)